getsentry/rfcs/text/0039-sdk-performance-issue-creation.md

 Including [cons 1-3 of option 3](#option-3-cons).

-## Option 3: Ingest reports file I/O on the main thread as performance issues
+## Option 3: Ingest reports FIOMT as performance issues

-This option leaves the performance issue detection to Ingest.
+This option leaves the detection of FIOMT to Ingest.

 ### Pros